-August 19, 2014 - In a video posted on YouTube, U.S. journalist James Foley, missing in Syria since 2012, is decapitated by ISIS militants.
-The militants then threaten the life of another captured U.S. journalist, believed to be Steven Sotloff.
+August 19, 2014 - In a video posted on YouTube, US journalist James Foley, missing in Syria since 2012, is decapitated by ISIS militants.
+The militants then threaten the life of another captured US journalist, believed to be Steven Sotloff.

 September 11, 2014 - The CIA announces that the number of people fighting for ISIS may be more than three times the previous estimates.
-Analysts and U.S. officials initially estimated there were as many as 10,000 fighters, but now ISIS can "muster between 20,000 and 31,500 fighters across Iraq and Syria," a CIA spokesman tells CNN.

 September 13, 2014 - ISIS militants post video on a website associated with the group, showing the apparent execution of British aid worker David Haines.
-This makes him the third Western captive to be killed by the Islamist extremist group in recent weeks.
-ISIS directs a statement at British Prime Minister David Cameron, threatening more destruction if Britain continues its "evil alliance with America."
-At the end of the video, the executioner threatens the life of Alan Henning, another British citizen held captive.
-The executioner appears to be the same one who killed both Steven Sotloff and James Foley.
+This makes him the third Western captive to be killed by the Islamist extremist group in a single month.
+At the end of the video, another British captive, Alan Henning, is shown and apparently threatened.

 October 3, 2014 - ISIS releases a video showing the apparent beheading of hostage Alan Henning.
-It blames the killing on the UK for joining the U.S.-led bombing campaign against ISIS in Iraq and Syria.
 In the same video, the group threatens the life of American aid worker Peter Kassig, also known as Abdul-Rahman Kassig.

 November 3, 2014 - The Iraqi government announces ISIS militants have killed 322 members of the Albu Minr tribe in a recent series of executions.
-According to Sheikh Nabil Al-Ga'oud, a leader in the Albu Minr tribe, the latest of these incidents occurred November 1, in which 75 members of the tribe were killed near the town of Hit.

-November 14, 2014 - The U.N.
-Independent International Commission of Inquiry on Syria concludes that ISIS has committed war crimes and crimes against humanity, and leaders of the militant group should be held accountable by organizations such as the International Criminal Court.
+November 14, 2014 - The UN Independent International Commission of Inquiry on Syria concludes that ISIS has committed war crimes and crimes against humanity.

 November 16, 2014 - ISIS militants claim to have beheaded American hostage Peter Kassig in a video published to the Internet.
 Peter Kassig, also known as Abdul-Rahman Kassig, is the fifth Westerner whom ISIS claims to have beheaded via video messages.
-The masked executioner, referred to as Jihadi John, states,"We bury the first crusader in Dabiq, eagerly waiting for the rest of your armies to arrive."

 January 20, 2015 - ISIS demands $200 million from Japan in exchange for the lives of two Japanese hostages, Kenji Goto and Haruna Yukawa.